 Whenever Canada wants to commemorate, celebrate or simply show its artistic side, it releases a new quarter.
 An Anniversary of the Confederation, the Millennium, the Olympics, Canada Day… there is a new quarter minted with a special reverse design for a ton of occasions.

 The other day, I found all my commemorative quarters piled up in an empty film box.
-These are my favourite.
+These are my favourites.